 Image credit: Behance

-The biggest difference between desktop and mobile screens is the size.
-Since mobile sites and apps have less room, to help neutralize this drawback, more and more interfaces are taking full advantage of the z-axis by implementing multiple layers, one on top of the other.
+We can see that the biggest difference between the mobile app design and desktop design it’s in the screen size.
+And for this reason, to help neutralize this drawback, the interfaces are taking more and more advantage of the z-axis by implementing multiple layers, amounting one on top of the other.

 Layering approach gives a sense of depth to the interface making the experience more tangible

-Layered interfaces work within the principles of Google’s Material Design, which mimics how people interact with objects in the real world.
-Layers help users interact with the design.
-Surfaces and shadows play an important role in conveying the structure of the app — they differentiate elements and objects with shadows seems to pop off of the page.
+, which mimics how people interact with objects in the real world.
+Layers help users interact with the app design.
+Surfaces and shadows play an important role in conveying the structure of the mobile app design — they differentiate elements and objects with shadows seems to pop off of the page.

 Layers are interaction cues.
 Image credit: Material Design

-Some common applications of the layered interface include:
+The most common applications of the layered interface for app design include:

 - Floating action button.
-This type of buttons is used for a promoted action.
-They are distinguished by a circled icon floating above the UI.
+It’s used to promote action.
+They are distinguished by a circled icon floating above the UI design.

 Image credit: pocketmeta